Your teams’ ability to adapt to change has a direct impact on your business’s bottom line.

-We love this change management model because of its focus on employees, their feelings, fears and needs.
+We love this change management model because of its focus on employees, their feelings, concerns and needs.

-Organizations that manage to understand their employees better, they are much more likely to eliminate some of the biggest barriers towards successful change management.
+Organizations that manage to understand their employees are much more likely to eliminate some of the biggest barriers towards successful change management.

 Because most employees go through the above mentioned feelings, it is extremely important to keep employees informed and to have an effective business communication strategy.

 Lewin’s Change Management Model is one of the most popular accepted, and effective change management models.

 It helps companies better understand organizational and structured change.
 This model consists of three main stages which are: unfreeze, change and refreeze.

 - Unfreeze: This is the preparation stage where employers must get prepared for change.
 The crucial step here is to enhance open employee communication explaining why change is necessary.
 The goal is to overcome employees’ resistance to change as much as possible.

 - Change: This is the stage in which change gets implemented.
 Continuing on the first stage, good leadership and effective employee communications are crucial here.

 - Refreeze: This is the stage in which change is accepted and employees go back to their routine.
 This stage should be considered as almost ever-going.
 Leaders should make sure that changes are adopted and used even after the change management objectives have been achieved.